 Staff Report - 4000 Eglinton Ave.
 West

-A well respected facilitating company, Brook Pooni has been hired for a pre-application public meeting for residents interested in the future of the Richview Plaza and the adjoining site which took place on May 27.
-Many came out to the meeting and shared their suggestions on interactive maps and comment sheets.
+A well respected facilitating company, Brook Pooni has been hired for a pre-application public meeting for residents interested in the future of the Richview Plaza and the adjoining site which took place on May 27 and August 15.
+Many came out to the meeting and shared their suggestions on interactive maps, comment sheets and one-on-one dialogue.
 Thank you to all the residents who came out to share your views.
 The facilitators will be gathering all your input and sharing with the developer and our Planning Department.
-We will be organizing another community meeting late summer early fall.
+Our next public open house will take place this fall.
+Check back for details.
 Discussions between Build Toronto and Trinity are on-going as they attempt to come to an understanding as to how a one-development solution can come together for the two sites (Trinity owns is 5.5 acres, and Build Toronto owns 2.2 acres).
 I stressed how architectural design would be critical as well as the inclusion of some form of social gathering space, a grocery store and limited density.
 In regard to redevelopment, it is a fluid situation and they are not near to submitting a proposal to City Planning.
 They had an open dialogue with Build Toronto, but had nothing substantive to report.
 The company is open to listening to the community input and will be receptive to suggestions.
 Please read more for more information about this project.

 45 LA ROSE AVENUE